atxrenegade/kata_word_wrap_node/BRAINDRAIN.md

 console.log(newStr);

 // corner cases - words larger than the column count
-// dont forget to include hypens in the column count
+// don't forget to include hyphens in the column count

 I'm pretty sure there is a more effective way to do this.

 Time to google recursive and regex alternatives:

-Hmmmm...okay, many proposed versions on stack overflow but when I actually test them the dont work, or they are simplified but in my opinion harder to read.
+Hmmmm...okay, many proposed versions on stack overflow but when I actually test them the don't work, or they are simplified but in my opinion harder to read.
 Im far from a regex master so I think I will complete this exercise in revisit it in Ruby.

 In no way do I think that my solution is the most elegant but it's working.